-What is Data Governance?
+What Is Data Governance?

-A successful data governance program possesses four key ingredients: vision and business case; the right people; intelligent data governance technology; and efficient processes.
+A successful data governance program possesses four key ingredients:

-Vision and business case
+- Vision and business case

 The vision spells out your broad strategic objective for building a governance program.
 The business case clearly articulates the specific business opportunity.
 Put another way, your vision is your destination, and your business case is your vehicle for getting there.

 A vision statement, although broad, should be actionable, not abstract.
 It should look three to five years ahead.
 Here’s an example of a solid vision for data governance:

 “Create a better customer experience by reducing the time to resolve issues, delivering more relevant marketing materials and protecting sensitive customer data.”